-In the ever changing regulatory climate, the most effective tool at the hands of global tax authorities is information.
+In the ever-changing regulatory climate, the most effective tool at the hands of global tax authorities is information.
 The more data they can collect on taxpayers, the more effective they will be.
 Included in what auditors look for is information made available by the increased transparency required by regulations and Country-by-Country (CbC) reporting.
 In addition, tax authorities look to third-party data providers to fill in any gaps.
 It is up to tax departments and consultants to make sure they know what auditors look for, and are armed with the same information when conducting transfer pricing research.

 Movement of Intangibles

 Auditors are more prepared than ever.
-Long gone are the days where transfer pricing professionals can provide a report to an auditor without the auditor having conducted their own thorough research on the company’s activities.
-Specifically, tax authorities are tracking changes in company intangibles holdings by monitoring intangibles movement from one entity to other related entities.
+Long gone are the days when transfer pricing professionals can provide a report to an auditor without the auditor having conducted their own thorough research on the company’s activities.
+Specifically, tax authorities are tracking changes in company intangibles holdings by monitoring intangible movement from one entity to other related entities.
 Such movement could signal changes to corporate tax reporting, raising a red flag.